dvci/ddcc-compliance-testing-framework/README.md

 This transaction is called by the Generate Health Certificate service when a new Submit Health Event is accepted.
 The transaction is based on the [MHD Provide Document Bundle transaction](https://profiles.ihe.net/ITI/MHD/ITI-65.html#2365412-message-semantics).
 To learn more about this transaction, refer to the [Register Health Certificate workflow in the WHO specification](https://worldhealthorganization.github.io/ddcc/transactions.html#register-health-certificate).

+The following assertions are made for this transaction:

+- Valid Transaction: When a POST request is sent to `[base]`, the response should return 200 status and the response should have at least one entry for each entry in the request, in the same order, with an entry response location.
+- Invalid Transaction (400 Error): When a POST request is sent to `[base]` that fails the basic FHIR validation rules, the response should return 400 status.
+- Invalid Transaction (422 Error): When a POST request is sent to `[base]` that does not conform to the [DDCC Provide Document Bundle profile](http://worldhealthorganization.github.io/ddcc/StructureDefinition/DDCCProvideDocumentBundle), the response should return 422 status.

 ### DDCC:VS Repository Service

 #### Store Health Certificate

 This transaction is called by the Generate Health Certificate service when a new Submit Health Event is accepted.
 The transaction stores the resulting DDCC Document.
 To learn more about this transaction, refer to the [Store Health Certificate workflow in the WHO specification](https://worldhealthorganization.github.io/ddcc/transactions.html#store-health-certificate).

+The following assertions are made for this transaction:

+- add assertions